dev126712/dockerized-three-tier-app/README.md

 ```

 ## CI
-### I also added a enven trigger on push only for when one of the docker image have been modified and push on github
+### I also added a enven trigger on push only for when one of the docker image have been modified and push on github with github action